DhruvGovani/DGNetworkingServices/README.md

             Media(withPNGImage: UIImage(named: "imageName"), forKey: "keyHere"),

-        // Special Function to pass the data of file
+        // Special Function to pass the data of a file

             Media(key: "keyHere", FileData: Data(), mimeType: nil, fileExtension: "pdf"),

-        // Special Function which will extract the data from url provided and pass it through the params
+        // Special Function which will extract the data from URL provided and pass it through the params

             Media(withFileFrom: URL(), fileExtension: "mov", mimeType: nil, key: "keyHere")

         ]

-    - Key : Key is the name of parameter where your media is going to be passed as valie
+    - Key: Key is the name of the parameter where your media is going to be passed as a value
-    - mimeType : Leave it nil if you wanted the code to auto fetch it
+    - mimeType: Leave it nil if you wanted the code to auto fetch it
-    - fileExtension : extension of the file to conver or find the correct file
+    - fileExtension: extension of the file to convert or find the correct file

 ### 3. Download File